 I’ve split up our top transcripts into three different categories, giving AMZN (Amazon) one of their own as many of our experts referenced the e-retailer behemoth’s vertical integration.
-Take a look at what piqued our readers’ interests this last month and sign up for a two week free trial to our expert call transcript library.
+Take a look at what piqued our readers’ interests this last month and sign up for a free trial to our expert call transcript library.

 Top Expert Call Transcripts of August 2022 by Engagement

 It’s no surprise that AMZN searches by themselves could make up their own category in our top transcripts for August.
 So here we just decided to break them down by showing you the top ten and giving you insight into two in particular.

 What experts most pointed out was AMZN negotiating power, or, mainly their insane capacity to vertically integrate every aspect of their business.
 From the #3 AMZN transcript:

 “One, Amazon owns the whole chain, last-mile.
 They own their own trucks.
 They own their own fleets.
 They own their own warehouses.
 That’s one.
 That’s super important.
 They’re never talking to FedEx or UPS or co-manufacturer as a warehouse.
 They own the whole thing.
 That helps a lot, for sure.
 It’s a big investment, big CapEx investment, but certainly, cuts their costs down because they own the thing.

 There’s no way Amazon can house all that inventory.
 Think about all the SKUs they have on Amazon.
 There’s no way.
 They have certain thresholds and they have a model that I think they figured out financially when it makes the most sense to have someone ship through them, and when it makes the most sense for someone to ship it themselves.
 It’s really no different.
 They’ve just perfected the model.”